-Student Support Referral - The Office of Parent, Family and New Student Connections has established the Student Referral Form to identify students who need additional support.
+Student Support Referral - Parent and Family Connections has established the Student Referral Form to identify students who need additional support.
 Please complete the following form to initiate the referral process.
 We will contact referred students within one to two business days and will take action on all forms received.

 Form submissions are not monitored outside of normal business hours.
 If you have an immediate concern about the health and safety of a student, please contact the Campus Police at 419-372-2346.

 Holds (on students account) - Holds are updated every 24 hours in Navigate.
 If a student has already addressed the reason for the hold and it is not yet cleared, check back tomorrow to see if it’s successfully been resolved in the app.
 If the issue persists, contact firstname.lastname@example.org.

 Hold for Mandatory Advising - For the first three semesters you attend BGSU, you are required to meet with your advisor prior to scheduling your classes.
 We enforce this requirement by placing a hold on your account until the meeting is complete.
 If you don't meet this requirement prior to your assigned class registration day, the system will block you.
 Once your advising appointment is over, your advisor will remove the hold from your account so you can register for classes on your registration date.